 These are just two of the things this information tells me.
 I can also download a complete spreadsheet of the searches to this site and learn not only what terms people are using to find various pages, but also how often they see but do not click on my content when it appears in their search.
 By knowing this “Click through rate” I can adjust pages so that more searchers choose my content over others when it does appear in their search results.

 For this reason, I believe that for a website getting a little traffic, Google Console is far more useful than Google Analytics.
+To learn more about how to use Google Console/Webmaster Tools, watch the following video.

 If you would like to learn more, contact C J Oakes with Oakes Writing Website Services.
 Oakes Writing provides content marketing solutions specifically for professional websites such as Law Firms, Real Estate Agencies, and more.
 Be sure to ask about our guarantee.